UtkarshHowale/API_Testing_Project/README.md

 For response status :

-Status code is 200
+1.Status code is 200

 For response headers :

-Header Content-Type is present
+1.Header Content-Type is present

 For response body :

-Response is a JSON
+1.Response is a JSON

-Response schema is correct
+2.Response schema is correct

-JSON values are correct
+3.JSON values are correct

-Body is correct
+4.Body is correct

 For performance :

-Response time is less than 1200ms
+1.Response time is less than 1200ms

 Test Result :